John Doyle: Netflix’s 13 Reasons Why soars, disappoints and soars again

 Based on Jay Asher’s bestselling 2007 YA novel, this hard-to-review series is about high-school life in an ordinary American place, but it’s also a mystery.
 As it opens, Hannah Baker (Katherine Langford) has committed suicide.
 It’s not long after, and her high school is coming to terms with it.
 Teachers and some parents are making the right noises about recognizing the signs of distress and suicidal thoughts.
 Some kids want to just move on, finding the attention to Hannah’s death a bit ghoulish.

 Then, it falls to one of the boys in the car, Clay, to figure out why Hannah died.
-She left him a box with 13 audio cassettes, telling the story of her life and, as Clay and viewers follow the events described in the tapes, explaining exactly why she died.
+She left him a box with 13 audio cassettes, telling the story of her life and, as Clay and viewers follow the events described in the tapes, the complicated circumstances leading to her death unfold.
 Much of the story is in flashback and it is Hannah’s voice guiding everything.

 Soon, we are delving onto Hannah’s account of dating a guy – a guy described as “jock crack” by one of her friends.
 There doesn’t seem to be anything sinister about events.
 In the usual hierarchy of high school, there are normal girls and mean girls.
 There are jocks who are dumb but sweet and those who are almost evil in their macho contempt for others, especially the young women who admire them.
 Someone disses somebody else.
 Somebody starts an ugly rumour.
 Somebody develops a crush and it goes awry.
 Then, slowly, the downward spiral of Hannah’s life becomes clear – pictures are taken and circulated, two rapes take place and, maybe, a death is covered up.